 Be Visible On Social Media

-To be a successful club promoter, you should make your social media profiles public or create pages just for promoting.
+To be a successful club promoter, you should have a public social media profile or create a page just for promoting.
 And, unless you are already an influencer with a huge following, you’ll need to work on creating content to be more visible.

-You’ll want to post reguarly in both your feed and stories.
-After all, you want your face in feeds as much as possible to the point where whenever people think of partying, you come to mind!
+You’ll want to post regularly in both your social media feed and stories.
+After all, you want your face in feeds so whenever people think of partying, you come to mind!

-Social media is also great for creating social proof by sharing comments and reviews by your guests about how great your parties are.
-User-generated content, like guest photos, are also a valuable part of your marketing, making your guests your biggest marketing assets.
+Social media is also great for creating social proof such as comments and reviews from your guests about how great your parties are.
+User-generated content is a valuable part of club marketing, which makes your guests your biggest marketing asset.

-Yes, that means you should be taking selfies and group pics at every party.
-Words only go so far when you’re hyping up clubs.
-And nothing tells the story better than an image or video!
+Words will only go so far when you’re hyping up clubs; Nothing tells the story better than an image or video!

-With all of your social channels open, you can expect random messages at any time of the night, asking if you are promoting.
+With all of your communication channels open, you can expect random messages at any time of the night.
 But even if you aren’t promoting, always respond!
-This shows guests that you are reliable and there when guests need you.
+This shows guests that you are reliable and there when they need you.